tiagojsag/playbook/feedback-loops/roadmap.md

 ### Next Steps / Timeline

-- Build concrete guidline doc
+- Build concrete guidline doc (flow diagram?) for giving/recieving feedback
-- Outline general rules for framing the system (frequency, who-who, how, central axioms)
+    - Add general rules for framing the system (frequency of feedback, who to seek it from, how, central axioms)
-- General framework for different interactions

 - Champions/Ambassadors
+    - Create docDoc & selection
+    - General framework for each of the different interactions
+    - Pilot scheme

 - Scaffold behaviour (Phase 2)

 ***